 No one would debate that White Widow is an iconic strain.
-After all, it spawned the entire “white family” of cannabis strains, including Great White Shark and White Rhino, to name just two.
+After all, it spawned the entire “white family” of cannabis strains.
+Those include Great White Shark and White Rhino, to name just two.
 Aptly named from the frosty white coating of trichomes that cover its surface, White Widow is worthy of any marijuana enthusiast’s attention.
 It grows with vigor and rewards its owner with a potent batch of distinctively sweet flowers that are a pleasure to smoke.

 Accolades and notable cannabis cup wins aside, White Widow has an interesting and storied history, shrouded in controversy.
 In fact, it’s relatively safe to say that no other strain has spawned such hard feelings.
 A public feud emerged between the two men who claim to be its creator, each declaring that his version of the White Widow story is the correct one.
 This has led to more than one version of White Widow.
 But which is the original and best?